What is digital continuity?

 Connected to business tools such as CAD software, ERP, MES or even Office solutions, the platform circulates data without interruption between the various services.

-No more duplicates or manual transfers: changes made in connected tools or in Aletiq are automatically reflected, ensuring consistency, traceability and reliability of information.
+Duplicate entries and manual data transfers are eliminated: changes made in connected tools or in Aletiq are automatically reflected, ensuring consistency, traceability and reliability of information.

 A solution designed for all users